Get Your Bible Reading Plan Below

 The topic of Biblical Interpretation is a big one that I’m still learning about.
 I am most certainly not an expert in this subject – just making this clear – but there are a few things that are important when studying the Word.

-When we understand the background behind why a text was written, we can better understand it’s intended purpose.
+When we understand the background behind why a text was written and who it was written to, we can better understand it’s intended purpose.
 With the Bible being such an ancient (yet still very applicable) text, it’s best to do a little research before digging into the Word, to better understand it in context.
 Before reading each book of the Bible, it helps to look at the following:

 • The time frame: When was it written?